What happens if a plane stalls?

 What is the stall speed of an airplane?

-READ: What is the best computer to animate on?
+READ: What is the meaning of prosperity according to the Bible?

 The stall speed is the speed at which the maximum lift generated by the wing is equal to the effective weight of the aircraft.
 In unaccelerated flight, that means a 3500 lb aircraft will stall when the speed drops to the point that the wing can no longer generate 3500 lb of lift.